ziglibs/repository/README.md

 ## Contributions
 If you have an activly maintained package, feel free to create a PR that adds your package to the repository!
 If you feel like it, you're also free to add other peoples packages!

+### Verification
+This repository will use the CI to verify if all PRs keep the database consistent.
+If you want to locally test this before doing the PR, just call `zig build verify` in the root folder.

 ## Repository structure

 The repository contains two major data sets: *packages* and *tags*.